 - Long U-Street has the house “EW” which says ewww, like in few and pew.

-- Baby-sitter Lane has the “AW” house, where it says awwww, like you would say in raw and law.
+- Baby-sitter Lane: aw House, where it says awwww, like you would say in raw and law.

-- Silent E Library (where the e helps its friends change their sound the the e stays silent) we have “CE” house, where is says “ssss”, like in ice and cent.
+- Silent-E Library (where the e helps its friends change their sound the e stays silent) we have “ce” house, where it says “ssss”, like in ice and cent.